 - Two round skillets, or frying pans, preferably one non-stick.
 I would go with one medium and one large size, both with lids.

 - One non-stick flat skillet, or tawa: perfect for flipping rotis, as well as frying parathas.
-If you need to improvise, you can definitely go with the non-stick frying when making rotis and parathas, but in that case try and get one that’s flat at the bottom as opposed to a more rounder one.
+If you need to improvise, you can definitely go with the non-stick frying when making rotis and parathas, but in that case, try and get one that’s flat at the bottom as opposed to a more rounded one.

 - One small saute pan, perfect for tadka or tempering.

 Other utensils in my kitchen that are not essential, but definitely nice to have, include,